opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 ## How can I downgrade from Enterprise on-premises to Community edition?

 To downgrade to the Community edition you will simply need to cancel the paid Enterprise plan.
 As soon as the subscription terminates, you will automatically switch back to the Community version.
-Please note that you will not be able to use the premium features anymore and you will not be eligible for support.
+Please note that you will not be able to use the Enterprise add-ons anymore and you will not be eligible for support.
 As soon as your subscription or your trial ends you will automatically be downgraded to the Community edition.

 ## Can I migrate from the hosted Enterprise cloud edition to a self-hosted Community or Enterprise on-premises edition?